Winchburgh: Education

 Winchburgh has two secondary schools, three primary schools and three Early Learning and Childcare (ELC) Nurseries for children below school age.

 Holy Family Primary School serves Roman Catholic pre-secondary school children, whereas Winchburgh Primary is a non-denominational school.
 Both of these are state run schools.
+A non-denominational school, Hawkhill Primary, in the east of the town, opened for pupils in August 2025.

 Until August 2022, Secondary School aged children mostly attend schools in neighbouring Linlithgow, Livingston, Queensferry and Broxburn.
-To alleviate overcrowding in Linlithgow Academy and to allow for the growth of Winchburgh into a new town, a new academy has been built.
+To alleviate overcrowding in Linlithgow Academy and to allow for the growth of Winchburgh into a new town, two new academies have been built.
 Winchburgh Academy opened for pupils in August 2022.
 The Academy takes in pupils from Winchburgh Primary and other local areas.
-A second academy has also been built in Winchburgh.
-Sinclair Academy takes pupils from Holy Family Primary and other Catholic primary schools in surrounding areas and opened to pupils in August 2023.
-A non-denominational school, Hawkhill Primary, in the east of the village, opened for pupils in August 2025.
+A second academy, Sinclair Academy takes pupils from Holy Family Primary and other Catholic primary schools in surrounding areas and opened to pupils in August 2023.